dynoinc/ratchet/README.md

 ## Code organization

-* We are trying to keep things simple by only targetting one database, integration, etc.
+* We are trying to keep things simple by only targeting one database, integration, etc.
-* For backend we use `postgres` managed by `sqlc`.
+* For backend, we use `postgres` managed by `sqlc`.
 All that code is in `internal/storage`.
 * Think of slack integration (at `internal/slack`) as a client and bot (at `internal`) as server.
   * Based on interactions that happens on slack, bot returns 0 or more actions to take.
   * This way we can write tests for the bot without messing with slack.